Xsel20-v/PTBE_ROKETIN/README.md

 # PTBE_ROKETIN

-This documentation is made for testing API endpoints.
+This documentation is made for testing API endpoints in Challenge 2.

 ---